Montgomery Improvement Association

-The Montgomery Improvement Association (MIA) was formed on December 5, 1955 by black ministers and community leaders in Montgomery, Alabama.
-Under the leadership of Ralph Abernathy, Martin Luther King Jr. and Edgar Nixon, the MIA was instrumental in guiding the Montgomery bus boycott, a successful campaign that focused national attention on racial segregation in the South and catapulted King into the national spotlight.
+The Montgomery Improvement Association (MIA) was an organization formed on December 5, 1955 by black ministers and community leaders in Montgomery, Alabama.
+Under the leadership of Ralph Abernathy, Martin Luther King Jr. and Edgar Nixon, the MIA was instrumental in guiding the Montgomery bus boycott by setting up the car pool system that would sustain the boycott, negotiating settlements with Montgomery city officials, and teaching nonviolence classes to prepare the African American community to integrate the buses.
+Thus, though the organization and the boycott itself almost disbanded due to internal divisions and both legal and violent backlash from the white public, it caused the boycott, a campaign that focused national attention on racial segregation in the South, to be successful and catapulted King into the national spotlight.

 History

-Following Rosa Parks' arrest on December 1, 1955 for failing to vacate her seat for a white passenger on a Montgomery city bus, Jo Ann Robinson of the Women's Political Council and E. D. Nixon of the National Association for the Advancement of Colored People (NAACP) launched plans for a one-day boycott of Montgomery buses on December 5, 1955, the following Monday.
+Following Rosa Parks's arrest on December 1, 1955 for failing to vacate her seat for a white passenger on a Montgomery city bus, Jo Ann Robinson of the Women's Political Council and E. D. Nixon of the National Association for the Advancement of Colored People (NAACP) launched plans for a one-day boycott of Montgomery buses on December 5, 1955, the following Monday.
+However, according to Robinson, the leaders of the meeting did not immediately select a singular leader for the boycott at that point.
+Robinson stated that it was not "until Monday afternoon, when the ministers realized that the one day boycott was going to be successful.
+Then they met again, and Dr. Martin Luther King, Jr., agreed to accept the leadership post."

-According to Jo Ann Robinson,"Regular bus routes had to be followed so that workers who "walked along" the streets could be picked up.
-This committee, headed by Alfonso Campbell and staffed by volunteer workers, worked all night Friday to complete this phase of the program.
-The pickup system was so effectively planned that many writers described it as comparable in precision to a military operation.
-What the ministers failed to do at that meeting was to select one person who would head the boycott.
-Those present discussed it, pointing out the leadership preparation of various individuals, but no definite decision was made.
-That had to wait until Monday afternoon, when the ministers realized that the one day boycott was going to be successful.
-Then they met again, and Dr. Martin Luther King, Jr., agreed to accept the leadership post."(National Humanities Center The Montgomery Bus Boycott and the Women Who Started It: The Memoir of Jo Ann Gibson Robinson, ed.
-David J. Garrow, 1987, Ch.
-2.)

 Since no one knew what to expect, the empty buses were a complete surprise.
 The success of the boycott on December 5, and the excitement on the mass meeting on the evening of that day, removed any doubt about the strong motivation to continue the boycott.
 As King put it, "[t]he question of calling off the protest was now academic.
 The enthusiasm of these thousands of people swept everything along like an onrushing tidal wave."
-On the afternoon of December 5, the black leadership, consisting of civic and religious leaders of Montgomery, established the Montgomery Improvement Association.
-Dr. Martin Luther King Jr. was chosen to lead the MIA at the age of 26, with Ralph Abernathy, Jo Ann Robinson, E. D. Nixon, Rufus Lewis and other prominent figures at his side.
+On that Monday afternoon, at a mass meeting at the Mt.
+Zion A.M.E.
+Church, the black leadership, consisting of civic and religious leaders of Montgomery, established the Montgomery Improvement Association to oversee the continuation and maintenance of the boycott.
+However, it was originally named "The Negro Citizen's Council" (this name would later be changed due to its closeness to the white supremacist organizations known as Citizen's Councils).
+The organization's overall mission extended beyond the boycott campaign, as it sought to "improve the general status of Montgomery, to improve race relations, and to uplift the general tenor of the community."